 Skip to contents

 This function performs the core thinning algorithm used to reduce the density of points in spatial data while maintaining spatial representation.
-It works by iteratively removing points with the most neighbors until no points with neighbors remain.
+It iteratively removes the points with the most neighbors until no points with neighbors remain.
 The algorithm supports multiple trials to find the optimal thinning solution.

 Usage